-- During the fieldwork period, survey agencies should provide regular feedback to the NCs regarding fieldwork progress (which NCs should in turn provide to their CST Country Contact). - Checking of interim datasets can help to identify problems during fieldwork.
+- During the fieldwork period, survey agencies should remain in regular contact with their NCs regarding fieldwork progress (and NCs should in turn provide to their ESS Fieldwork Team member). - Survey agencies are encouraged to collect contact data electronically to facilitate the provision of up to date information for the weekly datasets which are to be provided to the NCs and ESS Fieldwork Team. - Checking of interim survey data can help to identify problems during fieldwork.